cero93/ETHERSCAN_app/README.md

 - on which place in block was transaction observed (transaction hash)
 - who was SENDER and who RECIPIENT (depending if it was withdrawal or deposit)
 - transaction value in ETH
-- transaction costs in ETH (total gas)
+- transaction costs in ETH (total cost included GAS)

 When calculation is finish it shows: calculation finished

-If there is no WITHDRAWALS or DEPOSITS there is nothing at the end.
+If there is no results of WITHDRAWALS or DEPOSITS at the end it means at given block there was nnot interraction with given address.
 If there was transaction made for any other token than ETH in ERC20 network the transaction value would be: 0.
 Any other information will be visible.